CHESSComputing/ChessAnalysisPipeline/docs/EDD.md

    conda activate CHAP_edd
    ```

-## Running an EDD reconstruction
+## Running an EDD workflow

 1. Navigate to your work directory.
 1. Create the required CHAP pipeline file for the workflow (see below) and any additional workflow specific input files.
-1. Run the reconstruction:
+1. Run the workflow:
    ```bash
    CHAP <pipelinefilename>
    ```